cj1128/handmade-hero/README.md

 If you think **writing a professional-quality game from scratch on your own (no engine no library)** is interesting and challenging, I highly recommend this project.
 In my opinion, it's the best I can find.

 Deepest thanks to *Casey Muratori* for this excellent project.
-It's really helpful.
+It's really awesome.

 ## Env

 Windows 10 with Visual Studio 2019 community version and Sublime Text 3.

-## Windows Programming
+## Windows

 ### Command Prompt